Limits of Hodge structures via holonomic D-modules: Introduction

-\begin{corA} We have the following statements: \begin{enumerate} \item the Hodge spectral sequence degenerates at $\prescript{F}{}{E_1}$; \item the weight spectral sequence degenerates at $\prescript{W}{}{E_2}$; \item the $\alpha$-generalized eigenspace of the bigraded vector space $\prescript{W}{}{E_2}=\bigoplus_{\ell,k \in\Z}\gr^W_{\ell} H^k(Y,\Omega^\bullet_{X/\Delta}(\log Y)|_Y)$ with respect to $R$ is a polarized bigradged Hodge-Lefschetz structure of central weight $n$ with polarization induced by $S_\alpha$ and $\fsl_2(\C)\times\fsl_2(\C)$-action induced {by $2\pi\sqrt{-1}L$ and $R_\alpha$}. \end{enumerate} \end{corA} Note that the third statement in the above Corollary is equivalent to the Theorem~\ref{thm:main}; therefore, we finish the proof of Theorem~\ref{thm:main}.
+with respect to $R$ underlies a polarized bigraded Hodge-Lefschetz structure of central weight $n$ with polarization induced by $S_\alpha$ and $\fsl_2(\C)\times\fsl_2(\C)$-action induced {by $2\pi\sqrt{-1}L$ and $R_\alpha$}. \end{enumerate} \end{corA} Note that the third statement in the above Corollary is equivalent to the Theorem~\ref{thm:main}; therefore, we finish the proof of Theorem~\ref{thm:main}.
 See Theorem~\ref{rd1pbhl} and Corollary~\ref{rmhc}, when $Y$ is reduced.
 See Theorem~\ref{d1pbhl} and Corollary~\ref{mhc}, when $Y$ is allowed to be non-reduced,.